valkiriaaquatica/provider-proxmox-bpg/README.md

   kubectl apply -f examples/providerconfig/providerconfig.yaml
   ```

   In the folder examples/ and examples-generated/ you can have multiple examples to quick create.
-If you have any interesting example to add, feel free to contribute.
+If you have any interesting example to add, feel free to contribute. examples/ folder is based on more testes examples while the examples-generated/ wrap the examples from Terraform docs  into Yamls.

-  Notice that in this example Provider resource is referencing ControllerConfig with debug enabled.

-  You can see the API reference [here](https://doc.crds.dev/github.com/valkiriaaquatica/provider-proxmox-bpg)

 ## Developing